infinum/android-handbook/Building quality apps/Unit tests.md

     assertEquals(expectedUser, actualUser)
 }
 ```
 The above test does not give us any information about what this code is supposed to test and in which scenario it is going to run.
-If we look at the test structure it is not so easy to understand what is happening here and at first glance it seems messy.
-Keep in mind that this test is a simple test, so in more complex examples this could get even messier.
+If take a glance at the test structure it is not so easy to understand what is happening here.
+Due to the fact that this is a relatively simple example you might not see the drawbacks immediately.
+But it is fair to say that a more complex test without a proper  structure can easily get messy and hard to read.

 ### Test method naming